aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>2</sup>&nbsp;And it was found written, that Mordekhai had told of Bigthana and Teresh, two of the king’s chamberlains, of those that kept the door, who had sought to lay hands on the king Aḥashverosh. <sup>3</sup>&nbsp;And the king said: ‘What honour and dignity has been done to Mordekhai for this?’
+ <sup>2</sup>&nbsp;And it was found written, that Mordekhai had told of Bigtana and Teresh, two of the king’s chamberlains, of those that kept the door, who had sought to lay hands on the king Aḥashverosh. <sup>3</sup>&nbsp;And the king said: ‘What honour and dignity has been done to Mordekhai for this?’
 Then said the king’s servants that ministered unto him: ‘There is nothing done for him.’
 </div></td> </tr>